mastercom-au/ocpp/README.md

 ## Functionality

 #### Importing Types
-Types can be imported either as a group organised by their initiation point (ChargePoint or Central Server) i.e.:
+Types can be imported either as a group organised by their initiating server (ChargePoint or Central Server) i.e.:
     use ocpp::server_init::*
     use ocpp::point_init::*

 or individually:
     use ocpp::server_init::reset::*;
     use ocpp::point_init::boot_notification::*;